SchoolOfCode/w15_collaborative-react-project-langtastic-group-a/langtastic/LEWIS'README.md

 ## Using the React Hook:

+When it comes to using React hooks, i found it more suited to use the reducer hook, this is an alternative to useState.

+In this code, i used it for the [ConfirmationBox.js](langtastic\src\components\Appointment_Confirmation\Confirmationbox.js) with the two different states being "yes" and "no"

 ## Testing:

 As part of this checkpoint challenge we were given the task to test the logic and the components of this project, which was created by another group.